pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 about how to build and manage a workload.
 For more information, see the [Supply Chain Choreographer](../scc/about.md) documentation.

-> **Note** The Tanzu Developer Tools for IntelliJ extension requires only one `workload.yaml`
-> file per project.
+The Tanzu Developer Tools for IntelliJ extension requires only one `workload.yaml` file per project.
-> The `workload.yaml` must be a single-document YAML file, not a multi-document YAML file.
+The `workload.yaml` must be a single-document YAML file, not a multi-document YAML file.

 ### <a id="example-workload-yaml"></a> Example workload.yaml